privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     Enable the logging of consented requests.
 If it is set to true, the consented debug token parameter value must not be an empty string.

+-   **enable_external_traffic**

+    Whether to serve external traffic.
+If disabled, only internal traffic under existing VPC will be served.

 -   **enclave_cpu_count**

     Set how many CPUs the server will use.